postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 ## Step 2: Retrieve the collection ID

 To mock a collection using the Postman API, you first need to know the collection ID.
 You can retrieve the ID of the `testAPI` collection using the [GET All Collections](https://documenter.getpostman.com/view/12959542/UV5XjJV8#fa95fa93-5aa8-4146-94a6-bfebc1a578b4) endpoint of the Postman API.
+If you created an environment, you also need to retrieve its ID using the [GET All Environments](https://documenter.getpostman.com/view/12959542/UV5XjJV8#b7ace502-4a5a-4f1c-8164-158811bbf236) endpoint.

+### Get the collection ID

 Create a new request in Postman, leave `GET` selected for the method, and enter the following URL: `https://api.getpostman.com/collections`